 First Floor of Buffalo City Hall courtesy of Buffalo City Hall

 You may be looking at this page because you are not one of the lucky home buyers who found a set of plans & drawings stashed in your attic.
-Or inherited them from the previous owner when you bought the property.
+Or acquired them from the previous owner when you bought the property.

 When seeking plans and drawings, it helps to know that the the three parties most likely to have them are: